FraPagano/RT_Assignment_1/README.md

   *  dist_silver (float): distance from the closest silver token.

 There are no return values
-* `turn_method(left_dist, right_dist)`.
+* `turn_method(left_dist, right_dist, dist_gold)`.
 This function implements the turn decision method.
-In this function return values of `find_golden_token_right()`,  `find_golden_token_left()` and `find_golden_token()` helps the robot turning in the correct direction.
+In this function return values of `find_golden_token_right()` (that returns right_dist),  `find_golden_token_left()` (that returns left_dist) and `find_golden_token()` (that returns gold_dist) helps the robot turning in the correct direction.
 The idea is to compute these distances everytime that the robot faces a wall.
 When the robot is in this condition it controls if the distance computed on the right is greater or smaller than the distance computed on the left and it turn in the correct direction until no gold tokens are detected in a threshold area.
 Actually, in order to make the robot turn when the difference between left_dist and right_dist is relevant I inserted a coefficient that contributes to increment their difference.
 By this way the robot only turns when the distances are significantly different, avoiding some wrong decisions.
 The arguments of the function are:
   *  left_dist (float): distance of the closest gloden token on the left of the robot;
   *  right_dist (float): distance of the closest gloden token on the right of the robot;
   *  dist_gold (float): distance of the clostest golden token in front of the robot.